ADecode-win/Covid_code/README.md

 - Use the "Select a country" and "Select a month" dropdown menus to filter the data.
 - If “None” is selected from “Select a month” along with any country from the dropdown menus, ensure the graph is initially removed by clicking the remove button before uploading a new file in the drag and drop box.
 2. **Interact with the Graph**:
-- Hover over the data points (red circles) to see detailed information about dates, cases, and deaths of a specific country.
+- Hover over the data points (red circles) to see detailed information about dates, cases, and deaths of a specific country. (**Tip**: For the best experience, pause the slider to view detailed information on the data points.)
 - Use the slider to play through the year’s data dynamically.
 3. **Download FHIR Files**:
 - Click "Download FHIR Bundle" (not to be inserted in the drag and drop box) or "Download FHIR Sample" to get the respective files (both are JSON files).